Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Financial equilibrium

-Denote by $\theta(X_A,Y_B)$ the state of the financial join of $A,B$ that is reached from initial states $X_A,Y_B$ after $A$ and $B$ have come to equilibrium.
-The equilibrium is specified by the total amount of money and the individual amounts of the other goods in each economy.
-Because $A$ and $B$ are assumed to be indecomposable, it is reasonable to assume that the equilibrium state of the financial join is to a high approximation independent of the way the join is made.\footnote{As far as we can see, Lieb and Yngvason did not address the corresponding question about thermal joins.} The idea is that if say $A$ were decomposable into $A_1 + A_2$ then the effects of joining $B$ to $A_1 $ or $A_2$ or both would certainly be different, depending on the distribution of goods and money between $A_1$ and $A_2$, whereas if $A$ and $B$ are indecomposable then any way of letting money flow between them should produce approximately the same statistical state.
+1ex {\bf Definition (financial join $\theta$)}: Denote by $\theta(X_A,Y_B)$ the state of the financial join of $A,B$, that is reached from initial states $X_A,Y_B$, after $A$ and $B$ have come to equilibrium.
+1ex The equilibrium is specified by the total amount of money in the new distinguished money component and the individual amounts of the other goods (including possibly money) in each part of each economy.
+Because $A$ and $B$ are assumed to be indecomposable, it is reasonable to assume that the equilibrium state of the financial join is to a high approximation independent of the way the join is made.\footnote{As far as we can see, Lieb and Yngvason did not address the corresponding question about thermal joins.} The idea is that if say $A$ were decomposable into $A_1$ and $A_2$ then the effects of joining $B$ to $A_1 $ or $A_2$ or both would certainly be different, depending on the distribution of goods and money between $A_1$ and $A_2$, whereas if $A$ and $B$ are indecomposable then any way of letting money flow between them should produce approximately the same statistical state.

 The process of coming to equilibrium will in general lead to a nett transfer of some money from one economy to the other, but in equilibrium there is no nett flow of money between them (though there will be on-going, but zero-mean, exchanges of money between the economies).
 Note that we are hereby applying A0 to the financial join and thus assuming that allowing money to flow between the two economies is enough to achieve ergodicity of the joint system.
-We deduce that $(X_A,Y_B) \precsim \theta(X_A,Y_B)$, because the trader does not have to do anything.
+We deduce that $(X_A,Y_B) \precsim \theta(X_A,Y_B)$, because the trader does not have to do anything except to put the two in financial contact.
 This is A11 of \cite{LY} but we get it for free.